Om-Mittal486/Nomad-The-Uncertain-Route/README.md

 > **Theme:** Caravans and Crossroads
 > **Developed during:** Jaipur Game Jam (24 Hrs)

-ILLegal Move is a 2D platformer game developed for the StarCade Game Jam.
-The game challenges players to rethink traditional gameplay rules.

 ## About the Game

 Nomad - The Uncertain Route is a Top-Down 2D RPG developed during the Jaipur Game Jam, where our main character is on a journey to get some items.
 Each item brings new challenges and our player has to face that challenge in order to get that item.